-With an original Neumann U47 commanding up to $10,000, most of these mics are out of reach for the average studio owner, and certainly only possible for a tiny minority of home studios.
+With an original Neumann U47 commanding up to $10,000, most of these microphones are out of reach for the average studio owner, and certainly only possible for a tiny minority of home studios.
 So in theory, if you can emulate them with software then you should be on to a winner.

 There have been a few plugs over the years which have claimed to give one mic the character of another but, given the limitations of the original mic, coupled with any number of mic pres that could have been used, plus the quality of the interface that recorded it, most of them have been pretty disappointing.

 Slate Digital have taken that idea and built a complete system which removes as many of those variables as possible.
 What you get with the VMS is a high-quality, large capsule condenser mic, a dedicated ‘ultra linear’ mic pre and a plug-in which contains the modelled mics.
 The only variable is that you have to use your own A/D converter to get it into your DAW.

 So, given that you have an A/D of reasonable quality, you should be able to get the results that Slate intend.
 For the purposes of this review we have used a Prism Atlas, so quality of conversion is not an issue.

 As we looked down the list of models provided we realised that these are vintage mics all of which we have used many times over the years.
 While every U47, U67, C12 and so on, has a distinctive character, they are all different - some quite radically (you’d be surprised at how many we have come across that were simply broken and still being used!) and some very close.